issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

 Since this file has the format as same as that of the structure factor file including the names of elements, users can use the same file.

-.. only:: html

-   .. rubric:: Footnote

-.. [#fn_reweighting]
-  In other words, we always perform a simulation of the "absolute" system.
-  We plans to implement the negative-sign reweighting and remove this limitation in DSQSS v2.